- Beauty Baldwin

 Rep. Marin possesses over 35 years of executive experience in both the private and non-profit sector plus 15 years as a Public Servant.
 He was born and raised in San Juan, Puerto Rico and while working for Persol, North America he was transferred in 1995 to Gwinnett County, GA.
 He has been happily married to his wife, Nereida, for 35 years.

-Shawn is the mom of a 5th grade daughter.
-She is a Girl Scout mom and volunteer leader.
-In her spare time, Shawn enjoys spending time with family and friends, reading, cooking, and travel.
+Nancy is the mother of a 2nd grade son at North Metro Academy of Performing Arts.
+In her spare time, she enjoys spending time with family and friends, styling clients, interior décor, and writing.

 Agenda / Board Minutes